 For consumers to once again spend more time and spend more money in grocery stores, retailers are customizing their stores to become social centers that are sources of entertainment, in addition to offering traditional grocery selection.

 The stores now offer new experiences such as unique food stations where you can sit at the counter, coffee bars that will allow you to order a drink and sip while you shop, large community gathering style tables to eat at, and even couches to relax on and have a conversation with friends, according to Fresh Plaza.

-Teachers at the University of Florida Institute of Food and Agriculture Sciences say that in 2019 this trend will help change the idea that grocery shopping is boring and one more chore in your home.
+Teachers at the University of Florida Institute of Food and Agriculture Sciences say that this trend will help change the idea that grocery shopping is boring and one more chore in your home.